tanish-jain-225/SilverCare-AI/Readme.md

 ## Accessibility & Onboarding

-- **Accessible by Design**: Every page and component is built for seniors—clear labels, voice feedback and easy navigation.
+- **Accessible by Design**: Every page and component is built for seniors—clear labels, voice feedback, and easy navigation.
 - **Voice Input Everywhere**: All forms and chat fields support voice input, with clear buttons and feedback.
 - **Step Progress**: Onboarding shows clear progress and prevents skipping required steps.
 - **Screen Reader Friendly**: Uses semantic HTML and ARIA where needed.